A Survey on Time-Series Pre-Trained Models: Introduction

-Extensive experiments on time-series classification, forecasting and anomaly detection are performed to study the pros and cons of various transfer learning strategies and representative TS-PTMs.
-In addition, future directions of TS-PTMs are discussed.
-This survey aims to give readers a comprehensive understanding of TS-PTMs, ranging from the early transfer learning methods to the recent Transformer-based and consistency-based TS-PTMs.
-The main contributions can be summarized as follows: \begin{itemize} \item We provide a taxonomy and comprehensive review of existing TS-PTMs based on the pre-training techniques used. \item We perform extensive experiments to analyze the pros and cons of TS-PTMs.
+The main contributions {}{of our survey} can be summarized as follows: \begin{itemize} \item {}{We provide a taxonomy and a systematic review of existing TS-PTMs, ranging from early transfer learning methods to recent Transformer-based and consistency-based TS-PTMs.
+Specifically, we categorize TS-PTMs according to supervised, unsupervised, and self-supervised pre-training techniques, providing a detailed summary of each to guide future research.} \item We perform extensive experiments to analyze the pros and cons of TS-PTMs.
 For time series classification, we find that transfer learning-based TS-PTMs perform poorly on the UCR time series datasets~{}{(containing many small datasets)}, but achieve excellent performance on other publicly-available {}{large} time series datasets.
-For time series forecasting and anomaly detection, we find that {}{designing a suitable Transformer-based pre-training technique} should be the focus of future research on TS-PTMs. \item We analyze the limitations of existing TS-PTMs and suggest potential future directions under (i) datasets, (ii) transformer, (iii) inherent properties, (iv) adversarial attacks, and (v) noisy labels. \end{itemize}
+For time series forecasting and anomaly detection, we find that {}{patch-based pre-training technique} should be the focus of future research on TS-PTMs. \item {}{We present potential future directions with a detailed and thorough discussion.
+In particular, we analyze the limitations of current TS-PTMs and suggest future directions under (i) datasets, (ii) deep learning models, (iii) inherent properties, (iv) adversarial attacks, (v) noisy labels, and (vi) pre-trained large language models.} \end{itemize}

 The remainder of this paper is organized as follows.
 Section~\ref{section2} provides background on the TS-PTM.
 A comprehensive review of the TS-PTMs is then given in Section~\ref{section3}.
 Section~\ref{section4} presents experiments on the various TS-PTMs.
 Section~\ref{section5} suggests some future directions.
 Finally, we summarize our findings in Section~\ref{section6}.